twashing/zengarden/README.md

 # zengarden

-This is a riff on Joel Holdbrooks' excellent [garden](https://github.com/noprompt/garden) library.
-This is also a library for rendering CSS in Clojure and Clojurescript.
+Zengarden is a riff on Joel Holdbrooks' excellent [garden](https://github.com/noprompt/garden) library.
+It is a library for rendering CSS in Clojure.

 ## Usage